MSBuild Toolset (ToolsVersion)

 GetPathToBuildTools returns the path of the build tools.

-As described earlier in this topic, MSBuild uses a registry key to specify the path of the basic tools.
+For versions MSBuild prior to 15.0, MSBuild uses a registry key to specify the path of the basic tools.
 If the key has a subkey, MSBuild uses it to specify the path of a sub-toolset that contains additional tools.
 In this case, the Toolset is defined by combining the property definitions that are defined in both keys.

-If toolset property names collide, the value that's defined for the subkey path overrides the value that's defined for the root key path.
+If Toolset property names collide, the value that's defined for the subkey path overrides the value that's defined for the root key path.

 Sub-toolsets become active in the presence of the